cmerkatas/bayes_nn/README.md

 Bayesian Neural Networks for binary classifcation.
 The Hamiltonian Monte Carlo algorithm is used for posterior inference.

-The data for classification example are taken from the tutorial on Bayesian neural networks of the [Turing](https://turing.ml/) Probabilistic Language.
+The data for classification example are taken from the tutorial on Bayesian neural networks of the [Turing](https://turing.ml/) PPL.

 ## To do
 1. Modify the log-posterior to perform regression tasks.